Tyrn/wei/the-insider-en.typ

      "What will happen to the Emperor?" the state secretary asked.

      "What's wrong about having  an Emperor?" the official  objected.
-"There are kings and emperors in  various states of Earth -  in Arabia, in Belgium.
+"There are kings and emperors in  various states of Earth---in Arabia, in Belgium.
 The Emperor will be  the  symbol of the nation  and the country will have  a first minister and universal elections."